dsanmiguel/Electrophysiology/README.md

-# Electrophysiology Clampfit Data Extraction
+# Electrophysiology Clampfit Data Extraction and Peak Detection

 These are R scripts that collect various electrophysiology data from CSV files that were converted from Axon Binary File (ABF) format.
 Please see https://github.com/swharden/AbfConvert for this functionality which can be used with Windows.